bhuvanesh279/Visual-Product-Matcher/README.md

 The app extracts features from product images using **ResNet50** and compares them via **cosine similarity**.

 **Dataset Source:** [Kaggle - Images for Watches, Shoes, Headsets, Laptops](https://www.kaggle.com/datasets/cliffordlee96/images-for-watches-shoes-headsets-laptops)
-Due to GitHub’s upload size limits, only a few sample images are included in this repository.
+Note : Due to GitHub’s upload size limits, only a few sample images are included in this repository.
 The full dataset can be accessed from the Kaggle link above.

 ## Features